Dahabshiil: Bell Pottinger

 In 2011, an undercover investigation by The Independent suggested that public relations firm Bell Pottinger had been contracted by Dahabshiil to minimise any negative reporting of the company, including the Guantanamo Bay detainee affair.
 The Bell Pottinger executives detailed their techniques, which purportedly included manipulating the ranking of Google search results to suppress unwanted coverage, and also boasted that they had a 'team' that could manage Wikipedia articles.
 The contract was said to have been a success.

 Barclays bank account closure

-In 2013, Barclaysl Bank announced that it would no longer provide banking services to Dahabshiil, citing concerns over compliance with anti-money laundering regulations.
+In 2013, Barclays Bank announced that it would no longer provide banking services to Dahabshiil, citing concerns over compliance with anti-money laundering regulations.
 The move followed a similar decision by the British bank, HSBC, to sever ties with the company in 2012.
 This resulted in Dahabshiil's accounts being closed by both banks, leading to financial difficulties for the company and its customers.

 Dahabshiil has since been fighting to regain access to banking services.